Epirubicin: Mechanism of action

 The mechanism of action of epirubicin is similar to that of doxorubicin and other anthracycline drugs.
 The observed clinical differences between epirubicin and doxorubicin can be explained by the pharmacokinetic differences based on the different affinity to DNA and lipophilicity, as there is no indication that different mechanisms are involved in their activity.

 Epirubicin first forms a complex with DNA by intercalation of its planar rings between nucleotide base pairs.
 (Pharmacia & Upjohn Company LLC, 1999) This inhibits replication and transcription and triggers DNA cleavage by topoisomerase II.
 Epirubicin then stabilizes the topoisomerase II-DNA complex, resulting in irreversible DNA strand breakage, leading to cell death.
 Epirubicin is also capable of generating cytotoxic free radicals, which are very reactive against DNA, cell membranes and mitochondria.

-Epirubicin exhibits activity in all phases of the cell cycle, but maximal cell kill occurs during the S and G2 phases of the cell cycle.
+Epirubicin exhibits activity in all phases of the cell cycle, but maximal cell kill occurs during the S phase and G2 phase of the cell cycle.